Roundups

 There are also infographics that compare five different metrics for each brand of protein powder: price, quality of ingredients, ratio of protein per serving, overall taste, and whether or not you can find it in stores.

 • Quality: in other words, the quality of ingredients.
 Are they organic?
 Are they artificial?
 Is there added sugar?
 This category is more subjective, but straightforward.
 Three stars is given to brands with all natural, non-GMO, or organic ingredients and no added sugar.
 Whether or not the protein was vegan had no affect on this rating.
-Brands with two stars had an overall good ingredients list with minimal added sugar but no artificial ingredients.
+Brands with two stars had an overall good ingredients list with minimal added sugar and maybe some gums but no artificial ingredients.

 • Protein: a rating that shows how protein-dense the powder is.
 Some brands only have 13 grams per scoop and others have 30 grams of protein.
 A three star rating has at least 25 grams per serving, two stars has 20-25 grams, and one star has less than 20 grams per serving.